JonasVerbickas/3d-handtracking-demos/README.md

 ### General Stuff
 - [ ] Arguments for the architecture/designed patterns used
 - [ ] Possible issues with LICENSE with GANerated Hands and MANO mesh
+- [ ] There will be issues with filepaths on Windows

 ## References
 Hand Detection Models